 The list of tools and its intended audience is set out in the Contents section below.
 The Toolkit is quite large, You won’t necessarily find that every tool is useful to your u3a.
 That’s fine.
 At the risk of stating the obvious, you don’t have to use every tool.
-We hope you will use and give us feedback on the tools most relevant to your own recruitment project.
+This is a resource which you can dip into for suggestions which might suit your own u3a priorities as you change and develop.

-Is this the right time for a recruitment campaign?
+Is this the right time to recruit new members?

-We think that in general this is THE right time.
-Not only are a large number of people going to be retiring from work in the normal way, but they are unfortunately being joined by a large number of people aged 55+ who are losing their full time job, because of Covid19.
+Over the next few years, not only are a large number of people retiring from work in the normal way, but they are unfortunately being joined by a large number of people aged 55+ who are losing their full time job, directly or indirectly, because of Covid 19.
 At the same time, many of the opportunities for retired people – many sorts of voluntary activity for example – are not available.
-In addition, we need to equip ourselves for a world where many of the 55+ age group will be looking to the internet for inspiration.
+But the newly retired may be different from many of our current members.
+We need to equip ourselves for a world where many of the 55+ age group will be looking to the internet for inspiration and new opportunities.

-Our u3a movement is suffering from two sorts of recruitment problem.
-There is a long term slowdown in the growth in membership of the movement and the proportion of newly retired people joining the u3a is in decline.
+u3as are suffering from two sorts of recruitment problem.
+There is, first, a long term slowdown in the growth in membership of the u3a movement and the proportion of newly retired people joining the u3a is in decline.
 This may in part be associated with an over-reliance on word-of-mouth as a means of attracting new members.
-These long-term trends are being exacerbated by Covid19.
+These long-term trends have been exacerbated by Covid19.